 The county you reside in can give you information at your local health department and in some cases schedule vaccines.

-Currently, the Adair County Health Department has no vaccines available and are not keeping a waitlist.
-To sign up for the vaccine, register for one of the regional vaccination locations found at https://govstatus.egov.com/kentucky-vaccine-map.
+To sign up for the vaccine, register for one of the regional vaccination locations found at https://govstatus.egov.com/ky-covid-vaccine.

 To be added to the waitlist, residents age 16 or older can call 270-239-7378 Monday-Friday between the hours of 9:00 am-12:00 pm and 1:00 pm-3:00 pm.
 Once the vaccine is available, you will be contacted to schedule an appointment.

-The Christian County Health Department is now taking vaccine appointments for those 16 and older.
 Vaccines will be administered at The Bruce Center in Hopkinsville.
 Click here or call 270-887-4160 ext.
 640 to schedule your appointment.
 Vaccines will be schedule on a first come, first serve basis and they are not keeping a waiting list.
-Currently, all appointment slots are filled.
-Call on or after February 15th for availability.

 Hopkins County is now scheduling appointments for the 16+ group.
 Vaccines will be administered at Baptist Health Madisonville.
 Visit https://www.baptisthealth.com/vaccine/ to sign up.

 There are several options for Logan County residents to receive the COVID-19 vaccine.
 The Walmart in Russellville has appointment availability throughout the week, and Walgreens will soon begin to administer vaccines.
 Visit walmart.com to schedule an appointment.